lthr/Deploy-to-GH-Pages/README.md

-# Deploy to GH Pages
+# Deploy to GH Pages with Travis-CI

 This setup will deploy content from a `dist/` folder to GH-Pages via Travis-CI.